Some generalizations of the DDVV and BW inequalities: DDVV-type inequality for quaternionic matrices

 Hence $4$ is the optimal constant for the BW-type inequality for quaternionic matrices.
 Moreover, for any $x\in\mathbb{R}^n$ and $\lambda\in\mathbb{R}$, let $X=xx^t\mathbf{i},~Y=\lambda xx^t\mathbf{j}\in M(n,\mathbb{H})$, we have

-\end{rem} The maximal pair $(X,Y)$ in the remark above indeed have rank one, which is necessary as shown in the proof of Theorem \ref{TqBW}.
-However, rank one is not sufficient.
+\end{rem} The matrices in the maximal pair $(X,Y)$ in the remark above indeed have rank one, which is necessary as shown in the proof of Theorem \ref{TqBW}.
+However, the rank condition along one is not sufficient.
 For example, let $X= $, or $ $, then for any $Y\in M(2,\mathbb{H})$,

 Recall that in the real or complex case, $4$ is trivially an upper bound (though not optimal) by using the triangle inequality and sub-multiplicativity.
 In fact, this is also applicable in the quaternionic case as follows: